Wesbest/KubernetesForEveryone/README.md

 ### Update Pods

-Don't you think our application is outdated?
-I've heard the image got some updates, let's check it out.
+Our developers have worked hard to create a new version of our application.
+Let's update the deployment!
 Remember the deployment?

 ```bash
 apiVersion: apps/v1